Economic Development and Relationship-Based Financing

-Formal finance involves costly information acquisition about distant entrepreneurs, while relationship-based finance allows financiers to fund a narrow circle of close entrepreneurs at no cost.
+Formal finance involves costly information acquisition about distant entrepreneurs, while relationship-based finance allows financiers to fund a narrow circle of close entrepreneurs without engaging in costly information acquisition.
 We show that in developing economies with low capital endowments, relationship-based finance is optimal because only high-quality entrepreneurs receive funding.
-In economies with higher capital endowments, formal finance becomes necessary to prevent low-quality entrepreneurs from being funded.
-However, there are equilibria in which formal finance and wasteful information acquisition emerge despite relationship-based finance being optimal.
-Also, in developed economies, relationship-based finance may persist and low-quality close entrepreneurs may be funded instead of high-quality distant entrepreneurs.
+However, formal finance may emerge in equilibrium and has the only effect of shifting rents from entrepreneurs to financiers.
+In more developed economies with higher capital endowments, formal finance becomes necessary to prevent low-quality entrepreneurs from being funded.
+Nevertheless, relationship-based financing may persist in equilibrium and capital may be allocated to low-quality close entrepreneurs even when there are high-quality distant entrepreneurs.

 Number of Pages in PDF File: 54

-Keywords: Finance and growth, Information acquisition, Competition for capital, Connection-based vs.arm's length financial systems
+Keywords: Finance and growth; Information acquisition; Competition for capital; Relationship-based vs.arm's length financial systems

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.